jmprado/Hahn.Assesment/README.md

 Hey there!
 Welcome to the Hahn Assessment Project - Alert App. 🚀

-This application fetches and displays data provided by the Deutscher Wetterdienst public API.
+This application fetches and displays data provided by the Deutscher Wetterdienst public (API)[https://dwd.api.bund.dev/].

 You can find the complete API documentation here.